 The governance framework at Southwark Council comprises the systems and processes, culture and values which the council has adopted in order to deliver on the above principles.
-The governance framework incorporated into this AGS has been in place at Southwark Council for the year ended 31 March 2019 and up to the date of the approval for the statement of accounts.
+The council has a separate code of governance which is consistent with the principles of the CIPFA/SoLACE framework (2016).
+This is updated each year and evidence actively collated and assessed for compliance.
+Compliance with the code has been reviewed by the council's corporate governance panel (CGP) in April 2020.
+The governance framework incorporated into this AGS has been in place at Southwark Council for the year ended 31 March 2020 and up to the date of the approval for the statement of accounts.